cstsunfu/.sea.nvim/readme.md

 vnoremap \\ ;
 ```

-10. Select `buildin` or `coc.nvim` for the default LSP in 'core/init.lua'.
+10. Select `builtin` or `coc.nvim` for the default LSP in 'core/init.lua'.

-In my opnion, `coc.nvim` is more easy to use in the most of the time.
-But now more and more neovim users change to use `buildin`?
+In my opinion, `coc.nvim` is more easy to use in the most of the time.
+But now more and more neovim users change to use `builtin`?

 11. Open neovim and run `:PackerSync<cr>` command to install Plugins by Packer plugin manager.